The park is open, although the museum remains closed until further notice. The restrooms near the shelter houses are open 7 a.m. to 7 p.m.

 The Newark Earthworks are the largest set of geometric earthen enclosures in the world.
-Already a National Historic Landmark, in 2006, the State of Ohio designated the Newark Earthworks as "the official prehistoric monument of the state."
-Learn more about the earthworks by visiting the Great Circle Museum.
-Visitors are invited to watch an interactive video explaining the significance of the site and tour a 1,000-square-foot exhibit that includes a timeline of Ohio's ancient cultures and an explanation of why American Indians regard the Newark Earthworks as a sacred site.
-The exhibit also details how the earthworks align with the rising and setting of the moon.
-Following the museum tour, you can take self-guided tours of the grounds during daylight hours.
-Average visit time: Allow 1+ hours
+Already a National Historic Landmark, in 2006, the State of Ohio designated the Newark Earthworks as “the official prehistoric monument of the state.”
+Interpretive signage around the park will help to explain the significance of the site and why American Indians regard the Newark Earthworks as a sacred site.
+Average visit time: Allow 1+ hours.

-Built by people of the ancient Hopewell Culture between 100 B.C. and 500 A.D., this architectural wonder of ancient America was part cathedral, part cemetery and part astronomical observatory.
+Built by people of the ancient Hopewell Culture between A.D.
+1 to A.D.
+400, this architectural wonder of ancient America was part cathedral, part cemetery and part astronomical observatory.
 The entire Newark Earthworks originally encompassed more than four square miles.
 Over the years, the growth of the city of Newark destroyed many of the Newark Earthworks, but three major segments survived because of the efforts of interested local citizens: